emissary-ingress/emissary/reference/filter-reference.md

      next filter listed; or if at the end of the list, it is forwarded to the upstream service.
 The HTTP response returned from the filter is discarded.
- * `onRequestModification` identifies what to do when the filter returns a "modification to the HTTP request":
+ * `onAllow` identifies what to do when the filter returns a "modification to the HTTP request":
    - `"break"`: Apply the modification to the request, then end filter processing, and forward the modified request to the upstream